 Although it has been widely accepted that the Ecosystem Approach to Fisheries Management (EAFM) can lead to mitigation of the adverse effects of fishing on the ecosystem, there is no accepted answer to the question how the benthic ecosystem can be incorporated in the EAFM (Botsford et al., 1997; Pikitch et al., 2004).
 To assess the current impact and advice on management plans to mitigate adverse impacts, methods are required to assess sensitivity of the various seabed habitats for the different fishing methods used.
 These methods should be quantitative, validated, repeatable and applicable at the scales of impact and management (Hiddink et al., 2007).
 Several recent studies have assessed the sensitivity of benthic habitat – gear combinations (Eno et al., 2013; Grabowski et al., 2014).
 The sensitivity matrices established in these studies were based on a combination of a review of the scientific literature and expert judgement, and were subjected to peer review to obtain consensus among stakeholders.
 One of the problems encountered was how to extrapolate results to habitat and gear combinations not directly examined.
 A second problem with such an approach is that although the subjective assessments of the impact successfully ranks impacts by gear and habitats, it is unsuitable for examining cumulative impacts of different gears and for assessing the effects of gear substitutions and redistribution of fishing effort.

 The European Union adopted the Marine Strategy Framework Directive (MSFD) to promote a more effective protection of the marine environment and aims to achieve good environmental status (GES) by 2020 (EC, 2008).
 The status of the marine environment, and the human pressures acting upon it, are described by eleven qualitative descriptors of which the descriptor on seafloor integrity (or D6) states that “the structure and functions of the ecosystems are safeguarded and benthic ecosystems, in particular, are not adversely affected”.
 Quantitative indicators and reference levels are required to assess progress towards GES.
 As fishing is considered the main human activity impacting the seafloor (Eastwood et al., 2007; Foden et al., 2011), an EAFM needs to explicitly consider this and a framework for the assessment of the impact of mobile bottom gears is required with indicators that capture the differences in the sensitivity of seabed habitats for a variety of fishing gears deployed.
-The indicators need to be able to assess the status of the seabed on regional scales, and can therefore not be tested solely using data acquired through sampling programmes.
+The indicators need to be able to assess the status of the seabed on regional scales, and, therefore, can not be tested solely using data acquired through sampling programmes.